IainHigh/Wideband-AMC-Open-Set/README.md

 ## Requirements & Setup

+matplotlib==3.5.3
+numpy==1.23.2
+SigMF==1.1.1
+tqdm==4.67.1
+Pytorch (depends on CUDA) - https://pytorch.org/get-started/locally/

-In addition to the python packages listed in `requirements.txt`, the code in this repo is dependent upon [liquid-dsp](https://github.com/jgaeddert/liquid-dsp).
+In addition to the python packages listed above, the code in this repo is dependent upon [liquid-dsp](https://github.com/jgaeddert/liquid-dsp).
 To install liquid-dsp, clone the repo linked, and follow the installation instructions in the README.
 Ensure that you rebind your dynamic libraries using `sudo ldconfig`.